GIS: Geography: Information Science Courses

 3 sh (may be repeated for up to 6 sh of credit)

-Geographic information systems (GIS) today are being used by everyone from scientists to everyday citizens to solve geographic problems ranging from the very simple to the extremely complex.
-As the use of GIS and the availability of digital data increase, GIS users need to be aware of how the data being put into a GIS affects the reliability of the information products being produced from a GIS.
-Producing new and useful information from spatial data requires a thorough understanding of their limitations and the methods used to process them.
-Students explore GIS theory and practice related to the visualization, measurement, transformation, and optimization of spatial data.
-An underlying theme that uncertainty is an inherent characteristic of spatial data is thoroughly examine and students learn how to identify it, measure it, and live with it.
-By the end of this course, students will have gained extensive knowledge about various GIS analysis techniques, methods, outputs and uncertainties as they relate to specific problems experienced by many cities (large and small) around the world.
-Combining lessons learned in previous GIS courses with more in-depth techniques presented in this course gives students the opportunity to piece together previous knowledge and gain a greater sense of understanding for what it means to conduct GI Science.
-Offered as both a stand alone course online and concurrently with GIS 4930 at the Pensacola Campus where graduate students will be assigned additional work.
+Today, geographic information systems (GIS) are used by everyone from scientists to everyday citizens to solve geographic problems ranging from the very simple to the highly complex.
+As the use of GIS and the availability of digital data increase, GIS users need to be aware of how the data being put into a GIS affects the reliability of the information products produced.
+Producing new and valuable information from spatial data requires a thorough understanding of their limitations and the methods used to process them.
+Students explore GIS theory and practice related to spatial data visualization, measurement, transformation, and optimization.
+An underlying theme that uncertainty is an inherent characteristic of spatial data is thoroughly examined, and students learn how to identify, measure, and live with it.
+By the end of this course, students will have gained extensive knowledge about various GIS analysis techniques, methods, outputs, and uncertainties related to specific problems experienced by many cities (large and small) worldwide.
+Combining lessons learned in previous GIS courses with more in-depth techniques presented in this course allows students to piece together previous knowledge and understand what it means to conduct GIScience.
+Offered concurrently with GIS 4930 where graduate students will be assigned additional work.
 Permission is required.
-Competency with GIS topics and ArcGIS software is required.
-Prior coursework including GIS 4043 or GIS 5050, GIS 5100 and GIS 5103 are recommended.
+Proficiency with ArcGIS Pro software is required.
+Prior coursework including GIS 4043/GIS 5050 with lab, GIS 4006/GIS 5007 with lab, GIS 4102/GIS 5103, and GIS 4048/GIS 5100 are expected.

 GIS 5938 Special Topics in GIS for Archaeology